-KBOR: Kansas Board of Regents The nine-member Kansas Board of Regents is the governing board of the state's six universities and the statewide coordinating board for the state's 32 public higher education institutions.
-In addition, the Board administers the state's student financial aid, adult education, high school equivalency, and career and technical education programs.
+KBOR: Kansas Board of Regents is a nine-member governing board of the state's six universities and the statewide coordinating board for the state's 32 public higher education institutions.
+In addition, the Board administers the state's student financial aid, adult education, high school equivalency, and CTE programs.

-KCCTE: Kansas Center for Career and Technical Education at Pittsburg State University was created with the purpose of providing technical and professional development for CTE instructors.
+KCCTE: Kansas Center for Career and Technical Education was created with the purpose of providing technical and professional development for CTE instructors.

-KESA: Kansas Education Systems Accreditation's mission is to prepare Kansas students for lifelong success through rigorous, quality academic instruction, career training and character development according to each student's gifts and talents.
+KESA: The Kansas Education Systems Accreditation's mission is to prepare Kansas students for lifelong success through rigorous, quality academic instruction, career training, and character development according to each student's gifts and talents.

 KHEDS: Kansas Higher Education Data System supports informed decision-making through the collection, analysis, and reporting of postsecondary education in Kansas.
-KHEDS includes the Kansas Postsecondary Database (KSPSD), developed to collect student data, and Program Inventory (PI), Course Inventory (CI) and
+KHEDS includes the Kansas Postsecondary Database (KSPSD), developed to collect student data, and Program Inventory (PI), Course Inventory (CI), and